 My name is Gil Michelini, and I want to thank you for stopping by my little corner of the internet to learn a more about me and this website.
 First, answers to the most commonly asked questions:

-- I have 4 daughters—yes 4.
+- Father to four daughters—yes four.
 No, I don’t know if boys are more difficult to raise than boys.
 I know my brother and I did everything we could to gray my dad’s hair.

-- I adopted our youngest from Guatemala because I believed it was a calling from God.
+- Adopted our youngest from Guatemala because I believed it was a calling from God.
 If you want to learn more about our adoption experience, click my book over there on the right side of the page.

-- I have lived Fort Wayne, Indiana; Milwaukee, Wisconsin; Muncie, and Fishers, Indiana since 1999.
+- Have lived in Fort Wayne, Indiana; Milwaukee, Wisconsin; Muncie, and Fishers, Indiana since 1999.

-- I am active in Toastmasters International and am finishing my last requirement for earning the Distinguished Toastmaster award to learn the skills of a Distinguished Toastmaster.
+- Active in Toastmasters International, recently earning the Distinguished Toastmaster award.
 In 2015, I was a finalist in the World Championship of Public Speaking.

-- I was raised within the Methodist/Lutheran traditions but never had a strong faith life until after I married to my cradle-Catholic wife.
+- Raised within the Methodist/Lutheran traditions but never had a strong faith life until after I married to my cradle-Catholic wife.

-- I was inspired by the example of my wife and her family to explore Catholicism through the RCIA (Rite of Christian Initiation for Adults) program and I made a commitment to follow Christ as a Catholic in April, 1991.
+- Inspired by the example of my wife and her family to explore Catholicism through the RCIA (Rite of Christian Initiation for Adults) program and I made a commitment to follow Christ as a Catholic in April, 1991.

-- I have been discerning my calling to serve lay Catholic adults since 1990 and am incredibility humbled to be serving the Church in this way.
+- Discerning my calling to serve lay Catholic adults since 1990 and am incredibility humbled to be serving the Church in this way.